snsaiphoo/binf6110_assignment3/README.md

 <br/>

-### Species Level Abundance in R
+###  Taxonomic Abundance at the Species Level
 <div align="center">

 <img src="figures/taxonomic_abundance_species.png" width="700"/>
 <br>
 <b>Figure 4.
-Species-level taxonomic composition by diet group.</b> Relative abundance of microbial taxa at the species level across all vegan and omnivore samples.
+Species-level taxonomic abundance by diet group.</b> Relative abundance of microbial taxa at the species level across all vegan and omnivore samples.
 Each bar represents an individual sample, with colors indicating the proportion of different species.
 To improve clarity, only the most abundant species are shown individually, while low-abundance species are grouped into an "Other" category.

 </div>
 <br/>